-Can I smoke in my car on the Property?
+Can I smoke or vape in my car on the property?

-Benton County expects that all employees, volunteers, interns, clients, visitors and vendors to not use tobacco products indoors or outdoors at all times while they are on Benton County property.
+No. Benton County expects that all employees, volunteers, interns, clients, visitors and vendors do not use tobacco products in any location, both indoors and outdoors, including parking lots, at all times, while they are on Benton County property.

-How can I maintain my nicotine cravings while on Benton County property?
+How can I control my nicotine cravings while on Benton County property?

 Please come prepared with your own nicotine replacement therapies to help manage your cravings while on Benton County property.
-These products include the nicotine patch, gum, lozenge, inhaler and nasal spray as well as a number of prescription medications.
+These products include the nicotine patch, gum, lozenge, inhaler and nasal spray as well as several prescription medications.
 The use of electronic cigarettes is not allowed on Benton County property.

 Other than nicotine replacement therapy, there are techniques you can use to help cope with your cravings while on Benton County property.
 When a craving hits, it is helpful to find a mental distraction until the feeling passes.
-Going for a walk, drinking water or having a healthy snack with you to munch on can help with this.
+Going for a walk, drinking water or having a healthy snack can help with cravings.

-If you are ready to quit tobacco, or would like to talk with someone about how to manage your cravings while in a tobacco-free environment, contact the Oregon Tobacco Quit Line at 1-800-QUIT-NOW (1-800-784-8669) or in Español 1-877-DEJELO-YA (1-877-335356-92) You may be eligible for free nicotine patches or gum.
+If you are ready to quit tobacco or nicotine or would like to talk with someone about how to manage your cravings while in a tobacco-free environment, contact the Oregon Tobacco Quit Line at 1-800-QUIT-NOW (1-800-784-8669) or in Spanish at 1-877-DEJELO-YA (1-877-266-3863).
+You may be eligible for free nicotine patches or gum.